 Dismissal for Academic Reasons

-Any student who remains on academic probation for two consecutive terms may be recommended to the faculty for dismissal from YDS.
+Any student who is placed on academic probation and whose probation is not lifted at the conclusion of the probationary term may be recommended to the faculty for dismissal from YDS.

 A student who receives a grade of Fail/No Credit in nine or more credits attempted in a given term, or, for part-time students, nine credits attempted over consecutive terms, shall be dismissed from the Divinity School.
 A student who is dismissed for this reason may appeal in writing to the Professional Studies Committee within five days of the notice of dismissal, presenting information concerning relevant extenuating circumstances; the Professional Studies Committee then issues a final decision concerning dismissal.
 The outcome of the appeal will be determined prior to the day on which online registration ends for the term.